Shedless Dogs For People With Canine Allergies

 #5 Irish Terrier

-They need a lot of exercise, requiring at least a long, brisk walk each day.
-One important note is that the Irish Terrier must be made to heel or follow on this walk in order to maintain a good order to the relationship.
+They need a lot of exercises, requiring at least a long, brisk walk each day.
+One important note is that the Irish Terrier must be made to heel or follow on this walk to maintain a good order to the relationship.

 In an Irish Terrier’s mind, the leader in a walk is the leader in the relationship.
 When well exercised, this animal is surprisingly well-behaved indoors.